PUMA soccer

 INVOLVED PLAYERS

-PUMA purchases from independent suppliers internationally.
-Asia remains the strongest sourcing region overall with 95% of the total volume, followed by the Americas with 3% and EMEA with 2% (thereof Europe with 1% and Africa with 1%).
-PUMA discloses 285 T1 factories (product manufacturers) representing around 89% of our apparel, footwear and accessory products business value and 51 core T2 factories (material, component manufacturers) representing around 80% of our business volume.
+During the financial year 2024, PUMA International Trading GmbH (PIT) purchased from 153 independent suppliers in 28 countries worldwide.
+Asia was the strongest sourcing region overall with 94% of the total volume, followed by the Americas with 3% and EMEA with 3%.
+PUMA discloses 346 T1 factories (product manufacturers) representing around 88% of our apparel, footwear and accessory products business volume and 56 core T2 factories (material, component manufacturers) representing around 80% of our business volume.

 Our Suppliers